omar-polo/plakar.io/content/docs/main/quickstart/_index.md

 * **Debian/Ubuntu**: `sudo apt-get update && sudo apt-get install -y ca-certificates golang`
 * **OpenBSD**: `doas pkg_add go`

+At the time of writing this document, Plakar needs Golang 1.23.3 or higher.

 By default, *plakar* is installed in *~/go/bin*.
 Run `export PATH=$PATH:~/go/bin` to add it to your PATH.

 {{% /notice %}}